aayodipe/aayodipe-AWS-Training-Document/AWS/EC2/ec2.md

     -
 5. Dedicate Hosts Pricing
     - Do not permit shared tenancy
-    - Useful fpr regulatory requirements that may not support multi-tenant virtualization
+    - Useful for regulatory requirements that may not support multi-tenant virtualization
     - Can be purchased On-Demand (hourly)
     - Can be Purchased as a Reserved for up to 70% discount Price.